 Nanomaterials that fulfill the criteria for classification as hazardous under Regulation 1272/2008 on classification, labelling and packaging (CLP) of substances and mixtures must be classified and labelled.
 This applies to nanomaterials as substances in their own right, or nanomaterials as special forms of the substance.
 Many of the related provisions, including safety data sheets and classification and labelling apply already today, independently of the tonnage in which the substances are manufactured or imported.
 Substances, including nanomaterials, meeting the classification criteria as hazardous should have been notified to ECHA by 3 January 2011.
 Any further update to the classification must also be notified without undue delay.
+It is perfectly possible that the classification is applied only to specific form(s) including nanoforms of the substance.
 Based on the information received under REACH registrations and CLP notifications, ECHA published a classification and labelling inventory.

 Applicability of provisions of UNECE Globally Harmonized System of Classification and Labelling of Chemicals (GHS) for nanomaterials is being assessed in the biennium 2015-2016 by the subcommittee of experts (see Program of Work).
 As appropriate, the outcomes will be reflected under CLP.

-In close co-operation with the CARACAL subgroup on nanomaterials ("CASG Nano", composed of Member States and stakeholder experts) the Commission prepares advice on how to manage nanomaterials in accordance with REACH and the CLP Regulation.
+In the years 2008-2017 the Commission prepared advice on how to manage nanomaterials in accordance with REACH and the CLP Regulation in close co-operation with the CARACAL subgroup on nanomaterials ("CASG Nano", composed of Member States and stakeholder experts).
 The first paper "Nanomaterials in REACH" provides an overview of how the provisions of REACH apply to nanomaterials.
 The second paper, Classification, Labelling and Packaging of Nanomaterials in REACH and CLP, focuses on the classification of nanomaterials in accordance with REACH and particularly the CLP Regulation.
 CASG Nano also recommended RIPoN reports as a preliminary advice and basis for ECHA in its further work on relevant guidance documents.

-CASG Nano is following the development of major initiatives of the Commission on nanomaterials such as the revision of REACH, the assessment of impacts of EU registry of nanomaterials (also known as 'transparency measures') and serves as the expert group and sounding board for the on-going review of Commission Recommendation on the definition of nanomaterial.
+CARACAL, mainly through CASG Nano, has been following the development of major initiatives of the Commission on nanomaterials such as the revision of REACH, the assessment of impacts of EU registry of nanomaterials (also known as 'transparency measures') and served as the expert group and sounding board in the on-going review of Commission Recommendation on the definition of nanomaterial.